Desire1991/School_District_Analysis/README.md

 It also lowers the same metrics, % passing and overall passing, more notably in the medium school size (1000-2000).
 Finally, it also affected the same metrics more notably for Charter schools.
 The actual values can be extracted by the jupyter notebook in python result/output.

 Summary:

 From the Disctrict School Analysis, we have found some following results.
-There is slight changes in overall passing result but it still has significant contribution to "Thomas High School" and results are found as
+There is slight changes in overall passing result but it still has significant contribution to "Thomas High School" and results are found as:

   1.The original % of overall passing of Thomas High School was 90.94 % and it got dropped to 65.07.
   2.The original math score of Thomas High School was 83.41% and it got dropped to 83.35%.
-     3.The original reading score of Thomas High School was 83.84% and it got dropped to 83.98% 4.The original % passing Math score of Thomas High School was 93.27% and it got dropped to 66.91% The original % passing Reading Score of Thomas High School was 97.30% and it got dropped to 69.66%
+  3.The original reading score of Thomas High School was 83.84% and it got dropped to 83.98% 4.The original % passing Math score of Thomas High School was 93.27% and it got dropped to 66.91%

+  The original % passing Reading Score of Thomas High School was 97.30% and it got dropped to 69.66%

  Image showing the summary